BalloonBox-Inc/SCRTSibyl_phase2/README.md

 We believe in the value of having a public network with the option and flexibility of data encryption and ultimately believe that mainstream tools for financial services like credit scores will be among the first major requirements for service providers on Secret Network and in the web3 environment.

 How can one validate a user's financial pedigree while preserving their privacy?
-SCRTSibyl allows both.
+SCRTsibyl allows both.
 We aim to bring together lenders and borrowers through a dApp designed around the principles of security, data validation, encryption, and data privacy.

 ## Detailed Product Description :bulb: :high_brightness: :toolbox:

-`Phase 2` of SCRTSibyl features the following extensions:
+`Phase 2` of SCRTsibyl features the following extensions:

 - **Expand validator options**: we will integrate with the Binance API.
 Binance is a well-established and growing crypto exchange platform.
 We want to allow those users who don't own a Coinbase wallet to connect their Binance account instead.
 Thus, users have now the choice to connect either their Coinbase account, their Binance account, or their traditional bank account.
 Please find a preview of the [validators](./images/validators.png).